 What are the dominant colors?

-Dominant colors hold their hue despite its surrounding, so no matter what other colors you mixed or pair with a dominant color, the color will always remain slightly visible.
+Dominant colors hold their hue despite its surrounding, so no matter what other colors you mix or pair with a dominant color, the color will always remain slightly visible.

 Primary colors are the most dominant because they cannot be created by joining other colors together, like red, yellow, and blue.